Compare any two graphics cards:

 Intro

-The GeForce GTX 550 Ti has a core clock speed of 900 MHz and a GDDR5 memory speed of 1026 MHz.
-It also makes use of a 192-bit bus, and uses a 40 nm design.
-It is comprised of 192 SPUs, 32 Texture Address Units, and 24 Raster Operation Units.
+The GeForce GTX 550 Ti comes with a core clock frequency of 900 MHz and a GDDR5 memory speed of 1026 MHz.
+It also makes use of a 192-bit memory bus, and uses a 40 nm design.
+It is made up of 192 SPUs, 32 Texture Address Units, and 24 Raster Operation Units.

 Display Graphs